skip navigation

 Air traffic continues to steadily return to normal across Europe.

-(1) Air traffic steadily continues to return to normal across Europe. (modifies main verb)
+Air traffic continues to return steadily to normal across Europe.

 Related page: Adv for Focus (also, only, even, just, really, neither, etc.)